Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 ---
 layout: page
-title: 1.
-ABC + Vowel Harmony
+title: The Alphabet & Vowel Harmony
 ---

 ## The Alphabet